 The security guards, who are often fellow students, have been instructed to protect property and personnel by observing and contacting the police.
 Students should give the guards respect and cooperation.
-Women may reach security guards to request an escort by dialing 336-714-7911(enter Code # 801001).
-If there is no answer, call 336-714-7912.
+Women may reach security guards to request an escort by dialing 336-714-7912.